About Eric HarrisonDirector — Perth Meditation Centre

 I’ve had a second career as a writer.
 In 1991, I wrote the first edition of my book ‘Do You Want to Meditate?’
 I also produced ‘Meditation and Health’ for my many sick students to explain how meditation is helpful for specific ailments.
 In 1998 I wrote ‘The Naked Buddha’ in an attempt to sift out the good from the bad.
 In 2005, I wrote my book ‘The 5-Minute Meditator’ in the belief that integrating many short meditations into the day is more valuable than doing occasional long ones.

-Between them, these books are now translated into thirteen languages.
+Between them, these books are now translated into fourteen languages.
 They’ve even been pirated into Hebrew and Chinese.
 All this gives me enormous satisfaction and a sense of amazement.
 Forty years ago, I doubt if 100 people would have even known me by sight.
-Now I estimate that probably over a million people worldwide have read my work.
+Now I estimate that probably one or two million people worldwide have read my work.

 Meditation and the cultivating of attention remains the core of my life.
 I can’t imagine a day without them.
 I’m constantly working on those mental skills.
 Mindfulness feels like the source of all beauty, intelligence and sanity in my life.
 I only wish I could persuade my students to take it more seriously.